mgyannainglin/mgyannainglin/README.md

 - 👋 Hi, I’m @mgyannainglin and quick learner.
 Happy to learn new things.
 - 👀 I’m interested in Devops and coding.
-- 👨🏽‍💻 I'm currently working as a System Engineer (including storage,virtualizatoin and cloud infra, microservice and its' system related components ) at Finical Sector.
+- 👨🏽‍💻 I'm currently working as a System Engineer (taking care for storage,virtualizatoin and cloud infra, microservice and its' system related components ) at Finical Sector.
 - 🌱 I’m currently learning Devops and application architecture.
 - 📫 You can reach me via "yannainglin41@gmail.com".